lbarman/drand-web/README.md

 }
 ```

-Internally, drand.ts calls a JS lib created from Go with GopherJS, and manually typed.
+Internally, `drand.ts` calls a JS lib created from `Go` with `GopherJS`, and manually typed (`drandjs/drand-go-to-js/api.d.ts`).
 Ideally, at some point this should be replaced with a pure typescript code for verifying the signature.

 ## Web

-Is a minimal web UI that uses DrandJS to contact a server and periodically show the output.
+This is a minimal web UI that uses DrandJS to contact a server and periodically show the output.

 ## How to run